 Most businesses waste real estate on their About page talking about how their company got started and offering way too much detail about their team.
 Most customers don’t care about that; instead, they want to know if you understand what they need or want, and if you’re qualified to provide a solution.
 Address those concerns on your About page.

 Posting regular updates to a blog is a highly effective way to display your authority as a home services or construction professional.
-Most contractors feel overwhelmed trying to come up with ideas to blog about, so here’s a tip: Have each of your team members brainstorm the top 10 questions they hear from customers, write out the answers, and post each response as a blog post.
+Most general contractors feel overwhelmed trying to come up with ideas to blog about, so here’s a tip: Have each of your team members brainstorm the top 10 questions they hear from customers, write out the answers, and post each response as a blog post.
 (Yes, it’s really that simple.)

 Your Contact page should include very little text.
 Here’s what you want it to have: